 For this study, researchers obtained 60 surgically resected tissues fro 40 pancreatic adenocarcinoma patients from the Zhongshan Hospital in between the jun-2010 to Jan-2012 and divided into three categories; low-grade PAC, high-grade PAC, and non-tumor pancreatic tissues with n=20.
 These samples were further divided into four groups based on the extent of glandular differentiation.

-The low-grade PAC was divided into two; tumor grade-1 with well differentiated and tumor grade-2 with moderately differentiated while high-grade PAC was divided into tumor grade-3 with poorly differentiated and tumor grade-4 with undifferentiated.
-Tissue samples from these 40 patients were analyzed for quantitative proteomics while additional 154 patients from the Zhongshan Hospital in between jan-2005 and Dec-2009 with PAC were further analyzed for the myoferlin expression analysis.
+The low-grade PAC was divided into two; tumor grade-1 with well-differentiated and tumor grade-2 with moderately differentiated while high-grade PAC was divided into tumor grade-3 with poorly differentiated and tumor grade-4 with undifferentiated.
+Tissue samples from these 40 patients were analyzed for quantitative proteomics while an additional 154 patients from the Zhongshan Hospital between Jan-2005 and Dec-2009 with PAC were further analyzed for the myoferlin expression analysis.

-Researchers were able to identify the maximum of 2844 different proteins based on the iTRAQ experimentation and when they performed iTRAQ based experiments twice, they found the total of 1623 different proteins.
+Researchers were able to identify the maximum of 2844 different proteins based on the iTRAQ experimentation and when they performed iTRAQ based experiments twice, they found a total of 1623 different proteins.

 To analyze the proteins express differentially in the high-grade PAC tissue, researchers compared the protein profiles of the high-grade PAC tissue vs. low-grade PAC tissue.
 What they found is that 10 different proteins were significantly upregulated while 5 different proteins were downregulated in the high-grade PAC tissues as compared to the low-grade PAC tissues.

-All these results reveal that myoferlin gene (MYOF) could be a good candidate target to intervene the development of PAC.
+All these results reveal that myoferlin gene (MYOF) could be a good candidate target to intervene in the development of PAC.
 To test these further, researchers used primary and metastasis PAC cell lines such as BXPC-3 and CFPAC-1 and found that targeting the MYOF gene expression by siRNA alleviates the malignant phenotypes.
-Furthermore, it reduces the cell proliferation, colony forming ability and the cell migration as well as causes the cell death inducing the apoptosis.
+Furthermore, it reduces cell proliferation, colony-forming ability, and cell migration as well as causes the cell death-inducing apoptosis.